 The Authority’s constitution is set out in an Operating Agreement, which has been approved by all 10 constituent councils.

-The GMCA meeting is managed by the Greater Manchester Integrated Support Team but agendas are published on this website for reference.
-More information about GMCA can be found on their website at
+The GMCA meeting is managed by the Greater Manchester Combined Authority Governance and Scrutiny Team, but some of the agendas and reports have been published on this website for reference.
+More information about GMCA, and copies of agendas from June 2019 onwards, can be found on their website at

 (Stockport Metropolitan Borough Council is not responsible for the content of any external link)